Bain family murders: Support of Joe Karam

-Former All Black rugby player, Joe Karam, became interested in the case in 1996, when he read a newspaper article about some long-haired university students trying to raise money for David's appeal by selling jam.
+Former All Black rugby player Joe Karam became interested in the case in 1996, when he read a newspaper article about some university students trying to raise money for David's appeal by selling jam.
 He gave them some money and then studied the evidence presented at the original trial.
 He felt "something was wrong" with the case and spearheaded a lengthy campaign to have David's convictions overturned.
 He visited him in prison over 200 times and wrote four books about the case.
 Karam stated in his books that "[Bain's] innocence is the only possible conclusion" and that he was "totally innocent".
 Karam was subsequently described in some media as a 'freedom fighter' and his support helped bring about a retrial in 2009 at which David was found not guilty.

 Karam's support for David came at considerable personal cost.
 He used to be a millionaire owning more than 20 investment properties.
 He no longer owns these.
 He worked fulltime on David's case up until the 2003 appeal and friends estimate he lost up to $4 million in terms of his time, loss of earnings and costs of legal and forensic experts.
-Journalist, Amanda Spratt, wrote: "Ten years down the track, the friends and fortune have gone.
-The woman he loved left him, he sold his home and he doesn’t bother going to dinner parties any more, sick of them ending in an argument and a walk-out."
+Journalist Amanda Spratt wrote: "Ten years down the track, the friends and fortune have gone.
+The woman he loved left him, he sold his home and he doesn't bother going to dinner parties any more, sick of them ending in an argument and a walk-out."

 Appeals

 The first application was made to the New Zealand Court of Appeal in 1995, principally on whether the trial judge had erred in refusing to admit Cottle's testimony.
 The Court refused to hear the appeal on the grounds that the "Crown case appeared very strong and the defence theory not at all plausible."

-In June 1998, Bain petitioned the Governor-General for a pardon, which was then passed on to the Ministry of Justice.
+In June 1998, David petitioned the Governor-General for a pardon, which was then passed on to the Ministry of Justice.
 In 2000, Justice Minister Phil Goff said the investigation had shown that "a number of errors" may have occurred in the Crown's case against Bain.